Derek Carr Is the Kobe Bryant of the NFL

 His belief is an extension of the most diabolical competitor of this generation.

 Since anyone can remember, the Raiders quarterback could not get enough of Kobe Bryant.
 He was addicted to the fadeaways at the buzzer, the snarl, the scowl, the villain persona.
-Carr first met his idol in junior high before a Lakers/Rockets game in Houston and, for Christmas, his brother David gave him a signed Kobe jersey that still hangs on a bedroom wall.
+Carr first met his idol in junior high before a Lakers-Rockets game in Houston and, for Christmas, his brother David gave him a signed Kobe jersey that still hangs on a bedroom wall.

 Eighty-one?
 The five championships?
 Carr was glued to it all.
 Whereas Kobe repeatedly annihilated one high school teammate in games to 100—their closest duel being 100-12—Derek never has a problem throwing disrespectful jams over nephews half his age.

 When an actual black mamba bites, you collapse in 45 minutes.
 Fail to treat the bite and, good night, you'll die in seven hours.
-This venomous snake found in sub-Saharan Africa is one of the deadliest creatures on earth.
+This venomous snake found in sub-Saharan Africa is one of the deadliest creatures on Earth.

 That's Kobe.
 That's Carr.